 - Suspicious Alerts & Augmentation – Flexible user-defined lists

 - Defended Assets/Services — Flexible user-defined lists

-- TAXII/STIX — pre-packaged ThreatIPs and rulesets, supported via structured cyber threat information
+- TAXII/STIX — pre-packaged rulesets and Suspicious Alerts, supported via structured cyber threat information

 Open Data Access, with standard file formats: